Wireless router

-A wireless router is a device that performs the functions of a router and also includes the functions of a wireless access point.
+A wireless router or Wi-Fi router is a device that performs the functions of a router and also includes the functions of a wireless access point.
 It is used to provide access to the Internet or a private computer network.
 Depending on the manufacturer and model, it can function in a wired local area network, in a wireless-only LAN, or in a mixed wired and wireless network.

 Features

 Wireless routers typically feature one or more network interface controllers supporting Fast Ethernet or Gigabit Ethernet ports integrated into the main system on a chip (SoC) around which the router is built.
 An Ethernet switch as described in IEEE 802.1Q may interconnect multiple ports.
-Some routers implement link aggregation through which two or more ports may be used together improving throughput and redundancy.
+Some routers implement link aggregation through which two or more ports may be used together, improving throughput and redundancy.